edgedb/easy-edgedb/README.md

 We won't keep `is_single` in the type definition though, because it's not useful enough for our game.

-We will now learn about time, because it might be important for our game: vampires can only go outside at night.
+We will now learn about time, because it might be important for our game.
+Remember, vampires can only go outside at night.

 The part of Romania where Jonathan Harker is has an average sunrise of around 7 am and a sunset of 7 pm.
-To keep it simple, we will use that to decide if it's day or night.
+This changes by season, but to keep it simple, we will just use 7 am and 7 pm to decide if it's day or night.

-EdgeDB uses two types for time:
+EdgeDB uses two major types for time.

 -`std::datetime`, which is very precise and always has a timezone.
 Times in `datetime` use the ISO 8601 standard.
--`cal::local_time`, which doesn't worry about the timezone.
-We will use this first.
+-`cal::local_datetime`, which doesn't worry about the timezone.

+There are two others that are almost the same as `cal::local_datetime`:

+-`cal::local_time`, when you only need to know the time of day, and -`cal::local_date`, when you only need to know the month and the day.

+We'll start with `cal::local_time` first.

 `cal::local_time` is easy to create, because you can just cast to it from a `str`: